msampathkumar/datadriven/Project Submission Experiment.md

 ![Image](images/GAME.png?style=centerme)

-All the classifier initiated in game are using the default parameters except for random_state which was set to 192 to make results reproducible as much.
-Scripts details can be found [here](https://github.com/msampathkumar/datadriven_pumpit/blob/master/scripts/tools.py).
-For dummy classifier, we have used `most_frequent` which was explained in the Benchmark section.
+For selection of algorithm, we pass a parameter called `algo` by proving an input like rf - random forest, gb - gradient boost and other.
+All the classifier initiated in game are using the default parameters except for `random_state` which was set to 192, to make results reproducible as much.
+Scripts details can be found [here](scripts/tools.py).
+For dummy classifier, we have used `most_frequent` strategy which was explained in the Benchmark section.

 _Note:_

 * AC Score - implies Accuracy Score.
 * F1 Score - implies F1 Score(micro)
 * In this section, code comments has both python code and output are display.
-All the Python
+All the Python code starts with `>>>`.

 __Random Forest__

+The random forest ([Breiman](http://oz.berkeley.edu/users/breiman/randomforest2001.pdf), 2001) is an ensemble approach that can also be thought of as a form of nearest neighbor predictor.

+Ensembles are a divide-and-conquer approach used to improve performance.
+The main principle behind ensemble methods is that a group of "weak learners" can come together to form a "strong learner".
+The figure below (taken from [here](http://en.wikipedia.org/wiki/Bootstrap_aggregating)) provides an example.
+Each classifier, individually, is a "weak learner" while all the classifiers taken together are a "strong learner".

+The random forest starts with a standard machine learning technique called a "decision tree" which, in ensemble terms, corresponds to our weak learner.
+In a decision tree, an input is entered at the top and as it traverses down the tree the data gets bucketed into smaller and smaller sets.

+The random forest takes this notion to the next level by combining trees with the notion of an ensemble.
+Thus, in ensemble terms, the trees are weak learners and the random forest is a strong learner.

 ``` Python
 >>> # Random Forest